B. J. Cunningham

-Bryan Cunningham, Jr. (born May 29, 1989) is a Canadian football wide receiver who is currently a free agent.
-He was most recently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
-He played college football for Michigan State.
-He was selected in the sixth round at the 183rd overall pick in the 2012 NFL Draft by the Miami Dolphins.
+Bryan Cunningham, Jr. (born May 29, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Michigan State Spartans.
+He was selected in the sixth round at the 183rd overall pick in the 2012 NFL draft by the Miami Dolphins.
+He was also a member of the Philadelphia Eagles, Chicago Bears, Montreal Alouettes and Ottawa Redblacks.

-Early years
+Early life

 Cunningham attended Westerville South High School in Westerville, Ohio.
 As a senior, he had 45 receptions for 770 yards and nine touchdowns.

 College career

 Cunningham concluded his career at Michigan State as the school's all-time leader in receptions (218) and receiving yards (3,086).
 He also ranks second in career TD receptions with 25.

 Professional career

 Miami Dolphins

-He was selected in the sixth round of the 2012 NFL Draft by the Miami Dolphins On May 17 of that year, Cunningham signed a four-year $2.2 million contract; includes a $106,000 signing bonus.
+He was selected in the sixth round of the 2012 NFL draft by the Miami Dolphins.
+On May 17 of that year, Cunningham signed a four-year $2.2 million contract; includes a $106,000 signing bonus.
 Cunningham was, however, cut by the Dolphins on August 31, 2012.